aherne/headers-api/README.md

 Following limitations apply:

-- weak or multiple ETags are not supported
+- multiple ETags are not supported

 ### Response